Azure-Samples/cognitive-services-studybot-csharp/StudyBot/README.md

 ## Prerequisites

-1. You will need the Qna-Luis-Bot (either v3 or v4) sample up and running before running this app.
+1. You will need the Qna-Luis-Bot built and published back to your Azure account before running this app.

 1. Follow the prerequisites for the Qna-Luis-Bot [v3](https://github.com/Azure-Samples/cognitive-services-studybot-csharp/blob/master/Qna-Luis-Bot/readme.md) or [v4](https://github.com/Azure-Samples/cognitive-services-studybot-csharp/tree/master/Qna-Luis-Botv4) that will help you create knowledge bases in qnamaker.ai with some accompanied LUIS intents/utterances in luis.ai, and a Basic C# web app bot in the Azure portal.